imagej/imagej.github.io/_pages/plugins/siox.md

 <!-- -->

 **Step 3:** Reset or Create mask.
 Click the "Reset" button to restart the process or click on the "Create mask" button to create a binary image.
-Please, note that the binary image polarity will follow the option set in {% include bc content='Process | Binary | Options'%}.
+Please, note that the binary image polarity will follow the option set in {% include bc path='Process | Binary | Options'%}.

 <table><tbody><tr class="odd"><td><p>style="vertical-align:top"|{% include thumbnail src='/media/Screenshot-SIOX Segmentation.png' title='SIOX segmentation Graphical User Interface applied to Leaf sample'%}</p></td><td><p>style="vertical-align:top"|{% include thumbnail src='/media/SIOX-Mask.png' title='Resulting mask of Leaf sample after SIOX segmentation'%}</p></td></tr></tbody></table>

 User Manual
 -----------

 [SIOX](/plugins/siox--simple-interactive-object-extraction) is a plugin designed to segment 2D color images.
-If the image is not RGB color, it can be converted to RGB using the command {% include bc content='Image | Type | RGB Color'%}.
+If the image is not RGB color, it can be converted to RGB using the command {% include bc path='Image | Type | RGB Color'%}.
 However, the [SIOX](/plugins/siox--simple-interactive-object-extraction) algorithm makes uses color information, so it is expected to work better on real RGB images.

 When calling the plugin, the image will be embedded into the [SIOX](/plugins/siox--simple-interactive-object-extraction) graphical user interface (GUI).
 This GUI has 3 section (panels): Initial Segmentation, Detail Refinement Brush and the Mask/Reset buttons.